 Worth reading: Which Mac models are compatible with macOS 10.13?

-Are you having massive problems with an app or an accessory device after updating to macOS High Sierra?
-Can't you wait for an update from the manufacturer and is there no workaround for the problem?
-Then you will likely have to sit in a time machine and revert to an earlier version of the operating system.
-Of course, it is an advantage if you have made a backup with Apple's Time Machine.
+After updating to macOS High Sierra, do you have massive problems with a App or an accessory?
+Can't you wait for an update from the manufacturer and isn't there a workaround for the problem?
+Then you'll probably have to put yourself in a time machine and revert to a previous version of the operating system.
+It is of course an advantage if you have made a backup with Apple's Time Machine.

 I already have you covered how you can upgrade to High Sierra in this post shown.
 In it I also emphasized that you should always make a backup of your data and preferably a system image before upgrading the Apple operating system.
 If you have followed this advice and there is a system backup in Time Machine, you can revert to the previous system version.
 How it works?
 You read that at Apple support to ;)